FBnil/laravel-diff/README.md

-# Diff tool
+# Laravel-Diff tool

-This package is for comparison strings and show changes.
+This package allows easy comparison of two texts and yields output in plain text, table and html format.

+The original Laravel-Diff has a broken diff algorithm.
+The algorithm used in this fork is from http://code.stephenmorley.org/php/diff-implementation/
+I tried to be compatible, but we are not API compatible.

+Warning: Alpha code:
+I am also still moulding it to be better code (exceptions, checks for is_readable() etc).

 ## Table of content